Apply

 Apply for research training at UCSF

 On an annual basis, we accept applications for the Training Program for Scientists Conducting Research to Reduce HIV/STI Health Disparities (also known as the Visiting Professor Program) at the University of California, San Francisco.
-This program is designed to assist investigators interested in conducting HIV-prevention research with minority communities in the United States to improve their programs of research and obtain additional funding for their work.
-Scientists in the program have access to the expertise of a team of mentors who are successful at conducting NIH-funded research in minority communities.
+This program is designed to assist investigators interested in conducting HIV-prevention research with communities in the United States disproportionately impacted by HIV to improve their programs of research and obtain additional funding for their work.
+Scientists in the program have access to the expertise of a team of mentors who are successful at conducting NIH-funded research in communities most impacted by HIV.
 Program participants will also receive $20,000 to support acquiring research skills, analyzing data, and other activities that facilitate the completion of an R-level grant.